NYC’s Foam Ban and Foam Alternative Product Suggestions

-Click on the table below (or here) to reach a view-only google spreadsheet with links to the below suggestions
+Click on the table below (or here) for a view-only Google spreadsheet with links to the below suggestions.

 *These products are compostable in a commercial facility only.
-Check ahead with your waste hauler to make sure they can accept these products for composting before you buy them.
+Check with your waste hauler to ensure they can accept these products for composting before you buy them.

 Residents Using Foam Alternatives

-Here are some recommendations on how to use foam alternatives in NYC and reduce waste while doing so:
+Here are some recommendations for finding foam alternatives in NYC and reducing waste while doing so:

-Eating in at a restaurant and have leftovers- Bring your own “doggie bag”- raid your kitchen cupboard BEFORE you go out to eat and bring a reusable container with you to fill with leftovers.
+Taking leftovers from restaurants: Bring your own “doggie bag.”
+Raid your kitchen cupboard before dinner and bring a reusable container with to fill with leftovers.

-Having a party- Invest in a set of durable, reusable party plates, cups, bowls and utensils to reduce the amount of waste your parties generate and save money.
+Having a party: Invest in a set of durable, reusable party plates, cups, bowls and utensils to reduce waste and save money.

-Ordering catering at home or work- Ask the restaurant or caterer to bring the food in durable metal, reusable catering trays.
+Ordering catering at home or work: Ask the restaurant or caterer to bring the food in reusable metal catering trays.